Hsterts/h-docs/content/sfinder/_index.md

 >
 >- Find where your downloaded **sfinder.jar** file is in a File Explorer.
 >- On the folder, **hold shift and right-click** to open the right-click menu, which should contain an option to "Open PowerShell Here".
->- You can just use `cd` to change directories-- copy and paste the folder's path in the terminal as `cd C:\Path\` and it should work.
+>- You can just use `cd` to change directories -- copy and paste the folder's path in the terminal as `cd C:\Path\` and it should work.
 2. There are various ways to open the PowerShell Terminal, but the simplest way is to **hold shift and right click somewhere on File Explorer in the folder where sfinder.jar is**.
 Don't select `sfinder.jar` while doing so.
 <center><img src = "https://i.imgur.com/XsL6WnV.png"></center>